yellingatcode/yet-another-commit-checker/README.md

 ####Require Matching Committer Email

-If enabled, committer email must match the email of the Stash user.
+If enabled, committer email must match the email of the Bitbucket Server user.

 ####Require Matching Committer Name

-If enabled, committer name must match the name of the Stash user.
+If enabled, committer name must match the name of the Bitbucket Server user.

 ####Commit Message Regex